-What is oddest about modern ideology is what is oddest about virtually all ideologies: it contradicts itself.
+What is oddest about our modern ideology is the same thing that is odd about virtually all ideologies: it contradicts itself.
 We do not have either free or competitive markets, and not one in a hundred free market ideologues could define a competitive market, nor would they want one if they could, since an actual competitive market reduces profits to nearly nothing.
-Free markets cannot exist without government coercion, yet we have come to assume that it is government which makes markets unfree, which is a half truth at best: governments often make markets most unfree when markets make governments unfree by buying government, and the first thing any good capitalist does upon winning a market is try to eliminate the free market, since an actual free market threatens a monopolist or oligpolist.
+Free markets cannot exist without government coercion, yet we have come to assume that it is government which makes markets unfree, which is a half truth at best; it’s markets that make governments unfree when they buy government–and the first thing any good capitalist does upon winning a market is try to eliminate the free market, since an actual free market threatens a monopolist or oligopolist.

 An ideology tells us what is thinkable and what is unthinkable, what is moral or immoral, ethical or unethical.
 Right or wrong.
-It says that 90% taxation is right and good on great wealth, or an unthinkable burden on “value” creators.
-It defines what is value, which could easily be financial innovation which actually destroys genuine good production.
-It says that food that makes us sick is acceptable and that banning it is unethical.
+It either says that 90 percent taxation is right and good on great wealth, or an unthinkable burden on “value” creators.
+It defines what is value, for instance, privileging financial innovation which actually destroys genuine good production.
+It says that food that makes us sick is acceptable and that banning such food is unethical.
 It says that it is right and proper that men and women meet their needs by working for other people, without any ability to meet their own needs if the market deems them surplus beyond private or public charity.
-It says that land that lies fallow is not available for anyone to grow food, that pumping poison into water and food and air is acceptable, that rationing health care by who has the most money is the best way to do it, or that healthcare is too important to allow people to buy their way to the front of the line.
+It says that land that lies fallow is not available for anyone to grow food, that pumping poison into water and food and air is acceptable, that rationing health care by who has the most money is the best way to do it.
+Or, it could say that healthcare is too important to allow people to buy their way to the front of the line.

-People think that their individual decisions matter, but so much of what happens is social.
+People think that their individual decisions matter, but so much of what happens is dictated by social contexts.
 A man goes to war, or not, and that has little to do with him personally.
-A college student has a huge debt and that is because she is a Millenial, not a Baby Boomer.
-A generation has fantastic success, but that is because they are the GI Generation in America, it is not individual, even if it feels like it.
-Born 30 years earlier the exact same people would have stagnated on farms.
-A generation raised in affluence undoes all the protections put on the economy by those who experienced the Great Depression, because they know better, really, and they never experienced the Great Depression or the Roaring 20s.
+A college student has a huge debt and that is because she is a Millennial, not a Baby Boomer.
+A generation has fantastic success, but that is because they are the GI Generation in America-these circumstances are not the results of individual decisions, even if it feels like it.
+Born 30 years earlier, the exact same people would have stagnated on farms.
+A generation raised in affluence undoes all the protections put on the economy by those who experienced the Great Depression, because they know better, really, and they never experienced the Great Depression or the Roaring ’20s.

 A credible opposing ideology, a credible existential threat to the reigning ideology, creates a reaction.
 That reaction can be, well, reactionary, but it tends to blend towards that ideology.
-When the main ideological and material competition to Western Capitalist Democracy is a nasty form of Islam and Chinese Totalitarian State run crony capitalism, that leads nowhere good, not least because they aren’t credible threats (no, Islamism is not going to conquer Europe, Japan, North America or South America, sorry.)
+When the main ideological and material competition to Western Capitalist Democracy is a nasty form of Islam and a Chinese Totalitarian State-run crony capitalism, that leads nowhere good, not least because they aren’t credible threats (no, Islamism is not going to conquer Europe, Japan, North America, or South America, sorry.)

 When we want to do something, we fiddle with market design, with little incentives here or there.
 We make bureaucratic rules, create new laws, set up secret courts and bureaucracies to run them, make small adjustments here or there to make sure things work out as we want.
 A little tax here or there, a subsidy here or there, a patent or IP law change, a law requiring millions of dollars before one can set up a bank, laws allowing corporations to monetize public research by universities, and all the right people make money and the wrong people don’t, and all is good in the world.

 The fundamental idea of our current regime is one that most people have forgotten, because it is associated with Marx, and one must not talk about even the things Marx got right, because the USSR went bad.
-It is that we are wage laborers.
+The fundamental idea to which I refer is that we are wage laborers.
 We work for other people, we don’t control the means of production.
 Absent a job, we live in poverty.
 Sure, there are some exceptions, but they are exceptions.
 We are impelled, as it were, by Marx’s whip of hunger.
-It took a lot of work to set up this system, as Polyani notes in his book “the Great Transformation”, but now that it has happened, it is invisible to us.
+It took a lot of work to set up this system, as Polyani notes in his book The Great Transformation, but now that it has happened, it is invisible to us.

 A new ideology that leads to prosperity should insist on changing this relation to the means of production.
-This doesn’t mean a Marxist proletarian “communist” paradise, it does mean giving ordinary people back real economic power, which means the real ability to say “no” to wage labor, to not need to immediately run out and get a new job.
-Not only will this lead to a different more fair division of goods created by society, it willl lead to those who are working in wage labor jobs being treated much better.
-The experience of the dot-com boom should be instructive in this regard: when you can walk out because you don’t need this job and it isn’t clear you can be replaced, bosses suddenly start treating you very very well indeed.
+This doesn’t mean a Marxist proletarian “communist” paradise, but it does mean giving ordinary people back real economic power, which means the real ability to say “no” to wage labor, and the freedom from needing to take the next job that comes along regardless of what it is.
+Not only will this lead to a different, much more fair division of goods created by society, it will lead to much better treatment of wage labor workers.
+The experience of the dot-com boom should be instructive in this regard: When you can walk out because you don’t need this job and it isn’t clear you can be replaced, bosses suddenly start treating you very, very well indeed.

-I’ll talk about what that ideology looks like, what that society looks like, at a later date, certainly in my non-fiction book.
-It will be, not a consumer society, but a producer one, in which most people feel that they can make things, feel that they can provide much of their own needs.
-Though many people sneer at the idea technology matters, in fact technological change makes possible new modes of production, and new social arrangements.
-The assembly line and factory imply a type of social arrangement, the heavy plow implies a type of social arrangement, hunter-gathering implies yet another.
-Within each of these technological tool kits, however, there are choices: some hunter-gather bands are the sweetest most kind peaceful people you could ever want to meet.
+I’ll talk about what that ideology looks like and what that society looks like, at a later date, certainly in my non-fiction book.
+It will be, not a consumer society, but a producer one, in which most people feel that they can make things, feel that they can provide for much of their own needs.
+Though many people sneer at the idea that technology matters, in fact technological change makes possible new modes of production, along with new social arrangements.
+The assembly line and factory imply a type of social arrangement, the heavy plow implies a type of social arrangement, hunter-gatherer implies yet another.
+Within each of these technological tool kits, however, there are choices: some hunter-gather bands are the sweetest, most kind, peaceful people you could ever want to meet.
 Others are high practitioners of torture and head-hunting.
 Central planning of the Soviet variety and industrial democracy of early to mid-twentieth century America are both within the possibilities of industrialization.
 Radios were originally used much like the early internet till the government used the excuse of the Titanic sinking to seize the airwaves from the early pioneers and sell them to large companies.

-An ideology that believes treating people well is the better way to do things is a lot better to live under.
+An ideology that believes in treating people well is a lot better to live under.
 And as a bonus, happy people are a lot more fun to be around.
-And societies with that ideology, all other things being equal, will tend to out-compete those who believe that fear, misery and the whip are the best way to motivate people.
+And societies with that ideology, all other things being equal, will tend to out-compete those who believe that fear, misery, and the whip are the best way to motivate people.

 A powerful ideology is a scary thing.
-If your ideology isn’t strong enough, doesn’t create enough fervent belief that people will die for it, then it won’t change the world.
-But if it does create that level of fervent belief, then it will be misused, so the question is simply: will this do more harm than good?
+If your ideology isn’t strong enough, doesn’t create fervent enough belief that people will die for it, then it won’t change the world.
+But if it does create that level of fervent belief, then it will be misused.
+The question is simple: Will this do more harm than good?

 When faced, then, with a monstrous ideology, our duty is to come up with a better one, an opposing one.
 Because ideology determines what we do.
-It is both the lens we see the world through, and the motor that pushes us forward.
+It is both the lens through which we see the world, and the motor that pushes us forward.